Computational-social-science/CEMD/README.md

 The composition of the dataset.
 T: *True*.
 PT: *Partly True*.
 F: *False*.
 MT: *Mostly True*.
 HT: *Half True*.
 BT: *Barely True*.
 PF: *Pants on Fire*.

 ### COVMIS2: A Novel Benchmark dataset
-We introduce a novel benchmark dataset, COVMIS2, built upon COVMIS, and conduct comprehensive experiments to evaluate the efficacy of our framework.
+We introduce a novel benchmark dataset, COVMIS2, built upon [LIAR2](https://github.com/chengxuphd/liar2), and conduct comprehensive experiments to evaluate the efficacy of our framework.

 ## Evaluation of RAG